Why You Need to Localize L&D Content

 Either way, costs related to in-person training quickly add up: flights, hotels, meals, and more.
 If the trainer does not speak the language of on-site employees, an interpreter might need to be hired each time.
-Plus, time spent traveling means that an employee’s tasks need to be reassigned while they are out of the office.
+Plus, time spent traveling means that an employee’s tasks must be reassigned while out of the office.

 Even when training is complete, employers face the challenge of what to do once a new employee joins the team.
 If training is held in person, they may have to wait weeks or months to acquire important skills.

 For these reasons, many companies have begun using eLearning instead of in-person training.
 Those numbers have only increased with the COVID-19 pandemic, which has made travel and in-person meetings more difficult.

 Additionally, when you localize L&D and eLearning courses, it allows employees to go back and review content to refresh their memory whenever needed.
 When a new employee is brought on to a team, the information they need is already available to them. eLearning localization ensures that they will be able to follow the same onboarding processes as team members elsewhere.

 As a bonus, reducing travel is beneficial from a sustainability perspective.
-Nowadays, both employees and consumers pay careful attention to a company’s environmental efforts when they make decisions about where to shop or work.
+Nowadays, employees and consumers pay careful attention to a company’s environmental efforts when deciding where to shop or work.
 A reduction in travel translates to a reduction in carbon emissions.

 Art One Translations has the team and processes needed to localize L&D content in a variety of industries and languages.
 Our eLearning localization experts are familiar with the challenges that come with translating your eLearning program, from cultural nuances to character sets.
-To learn more about our eLearning translation services and our testing process, contact us.
+Contact us to learn more about our eLearning translation services and testing process.

 Comments are closed.